 Stephen Salmons, founding artistic director of the San Francisco Silent Film Festival

-Allegheny RiverStone Center for the Arts is proud to welcome theatre organist, pianist and multi-talented instrumentalist, Dennis James, on Sunday, July 31 at 2:00 PM as he performs a “Wurlitzer Plus” eclectic program on the McKissick Mighty Wurlitzer, Lincoln Hall Steinway and glass armonica.
+Allegheny RiverStone Center for the Arts is proud to welcome theatre organist, pianist and multi-talented instrumentalist, Dennis James, on Sunday, July 31 at 2:00 PM as he performs a “Wurlitzer ALL AMERICANA” eclectic program on the McKissick Mighty Wurlitzer, Lincoln Hall Steinway and Benjamin Franklin’s Glass Armonica.
 Take a break from the summer heat in the air conditioned comfort of Lincoln Hall for an afternoon of inspiring Americana music in the hands of a musician of “tremendous artistic scope and range”.

 Dennis James has dedicated his professional career to the theatrical traditions of organ performance and furthering public interest in the pipe organ.
 From the time he began performing concerts while still in his teens, James has been at the top of the organ profession.
 He has played virtually everywhere and on the finest pipe organs all over the world, from the spectacular movie palaces throughout the United States and Canada to the most prestigious concert halls and theaters in Europe and the Far East.

-Dennis also takes great pride in continuing the historical professional aspects of playing organ music with silent films, taking great care in preserving obscure historical musical instruments and preserving their authentic period-performance traditions.
+Dennis takes great pride in continuing the historical professional aspects of playing organ music with silent films and takes great care in collecting obscure historical musical instruments and preserving their authentic period-performance traditions.
 Dennis is very active worldwide demonstrating his rare antique instruments.

 His many European concert tours have featured several return engagements at Vienna’s famed Konzerthaus to perform at the historic 5-manual Rieger concert pipe organ; a ten year appointment as Silent Film Organist for the Mozarteum in Salzburg, Austria: and a featured all-Europe organ convention performance shared with renowned French concert organist Marie-Claire Alain.
 He made his Sydney Opera House concert hall debut three sellout solo organist performances and was the premier performer for the Singapore Esplanade Concert Hall pipe organ.